 Shopping Local in Lisbon: Best Portuguese Stores to Discover

 There’s no shortage of fantastic places to shop in Lisbon.
-Whether you’re looking for a unique souvenir, a thoughtful gift, a new outfit, or something to brighten up your home, you’ll find plenty of options across the city—including all kinds of products made right here in Portugal.
+Whether you’re looking for a unique souvenir, a thoughtful gift, a new outfit, or something to brighten up your home, you’ll find plenty of options for shopping local in Lisbon.
+There are all kinds of products, designed and made locally in the capital city and nationally within Portugal.

 Shopping local in Lisbon is the best way to go.
 Photo credit: A Vida Portuguesa

-+351 – Best for comfy clothing
+Best for comfy clothing: +351

-Let’s start with the basics—literally. +351 is a Portuguese brand that sells basic clothing items made from locally sourced organic cotton.
-All of its products are unisex, designed to be as comfortable as possible, and made in small batches: the opposite of fast fashion.
+Let’s start with the basics, literally. +351 is a Portuguese brand that sells basic clothing items made from locally sourced organic cotton.
+All of its products are unisex, designed to be as comfortable as possible and made in small batches: the opposite of fast fashion.

 Fashionable, comfortable, and sustainable, we adore this local Portuguese brand.
 Photo credit: +351

-large selection of ceramic plates and pots
+A large selection of brightly coloured ceramic plates and pots that you can find when shopping local in Lisbon

 If you’d like to buy a ceramic set, this is the place to go.
 Photo credit: noridamar